ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 2. Download the 'delivery-window-finder.scpt' [here.](https://github.com/ahertel/wholefoods-delivery-slot-finder/raw/master/delivery-window-finder.scpt)
 3. Log into your Amazon account in Safari.
 4. Fill your Whole Foods / Amazon Fresh cart and try to check manually.
 Stop once you've arrived at the page saying no slots are available.
-5. Open script and click the play button to run.
+5. Open delivery-window-finder.scpt in Script Editor and click the 'play' button to run it.
 ![run button](https://i.imgur.com/kpQee5h.png)
 6. Turn volume up to hear when notification when slot is found